JackTheRipper1992/httpserver/README.md

 # sk_httpserver

-This is HTTP 1.1 compliant server capable of serving files and folders from the base directory provided at the time of the start up of the server.
-The server can lists the files if URI is a directory or it will display the file if resource in given URI is text format.
+This is a HTTP 1.1 compliant server capable of serving files and folders from the base directory provided at the time of the start up of the server.
+The server can lists the files if URI is a directory or it will display the file if resource in given URI is of Content-Type is text/html.

 Usage : java <<directory>> <<port>> <<Optional true|false> com.sk.webserver.main.Main